There's No One as Irish as Barack O'Bama: Production and themes

-Conflicts
+Controversy

 Ger Corrigan alleged that Shay Black, brother of Irish musician Mary Black, "hijacked" the song and claimed a co-writing credit while failing to acknowledge Hardy Drew and the Nancy Boys' authorship of the original version, a charge Black denied.

 It is very simple, he sent me an email in June asking if he could add some verses for a band camp he was holding … It was then posted on YouTube as if it had been written entirely by him - a claim repeated on his own website and by bloggers and national media.
 He never gave us any credit....
 We demanded he take it down but he refused.
 This is a complete hijacking; if I add two verses to "Hey Jude" it doesn't mean I wrote it.
 To say we are not impressed is an understatement - this is pure opportunism.

 — Band member Ger Corrigan in reference to Shay Black, as reported by the Limerick Leader.

 Both sides sought legal advice; the band contacted YouTube's solicitors as well as a copyright solicitor before announcing in a press release that the dispute had been resolved.